jthellin/SMAP_WEB/README.md

 ```
 pip install -r requirements.txt
 ```
+Ensure flask and python are in the system PATH variable.
+Follow this guide to add these if you are receiving errors such as "flask command not found".
 ## Running the App
 The application can be accessed at local host port 5000 using your browser (https://127.0.0.1:5000).
 View the about page (linked at bottom of page) for more detailed instructions.
 ```